Mathematical Formulation

 \(EI^p_{\omega ne}\)

-Energy inflows of an ESS (e.g., hydro power plant)
+Energy inflows of an ESS (e.g., hydropower plant)

 GW